You are currently viewing Gom Dra, the Great Meditation Cliff of Guru Rinpoche Prophesied to Phajo Drugom Zhigpo

 Gomdra Drupkhang

 Khandro Tashi Wangmo from Chang-Namka village extended the centuries-old Drupkhang into a small temple on the flank of a cliff overlooking the Paro Chang Namka village in homage to the great Lama Phajo Drugom Rinpoche.
-This small temple was now turned into a beautiful temple complex by Prostration Man Chimi.
+This small Drubkhang was now turned into a beautiful temple complex by Prostration Man Chimi.
 Currently, five nuns reside and meditate at the temple.

 Since the temple is used as their meditating chamber, other visitors and pilgrims cannot access the temple.